 If you need a simple dish rack to dry your dishes and utensils after a good wash, look no further than Neat-O’s Deluxe Chrome-Plated Steel Small Dish Drainer.
 The coated wire base protects dishes and countertops from scratching, while the feet keep the rack securely in place.
 If you have a double sink, you could use this unit as an in-sink rack to maximize space.
 We used it as a countertop model and thought that it worked great.
 Just note that it doesn’t come with a drying mat.
 You will have to purchase one separately.

 Measuring 5.25 x 14.25 x 12.75 inches, this dish rack takes up minimal space in a small kitchen.
 Despite its compact size, it holds plenty of items.
 There are designated slots for dishes, four hooks along the side for mugs or glasses, and a detachable plastic cutlery cup.
-Our tester liked that the rack was deep enough to hold their dinner plates and remain sturdy.
+We like that the rack was deep enough to hold their dinner plates and remain sturdy.
 The elevated design allows items to drain easily and dry quickly.

 Unfortunately, the cutlery cup isn’t divided, so utensils tend to tip over rather than sit upright.
-In addition, our tester noted they had to think about where they placed items and when.
-"I had to be cautious while loading the rack and make sure the weight was distributed evenly," they said.
-"There are cup holders along one side, and if you load the cups first, the rack will tilt a bit."
-The chrome-plated finish is resistant to rust and easy to clean, though.
+The chrome-plated finish is resistant to rust and easy to clean.
 It also makes a nice addition to a modern kitchen.

 Price at time of publish: $30